AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 #### Identifying views?

-> Show the students the first image, and have them describe what they think the Views are on that screen.
+> Instructor Note: Show the students the first image, and have them identify what Views are on that screen.
 Then, show the second image to review.

 <a href="screenshots/tweet-screenshot.png"><img src="screenshots/tweet-screenshot.png" height="300px"></a> <a href="screenshots/tweet-screenshot_highlighted.png"><img src="screenshots/tweet-screenshot_highlighted.png" height="300px"></a>